2017 Chrysler Pacifica Limited long-term test: how much does the vacuum suck?

 DON'T MISS: 2017 Chrysler Pacifica Limited long-term road test: the kickoff

-Over the Memorial Day weekend, we had plans to embark on a long, fast road trip in the 2017 Chrysler Pacific long-term test minivan we'd pick up in Denver from our colleagues.
+Over the Memorial Day weekend, we had plans to embark on a long, fast road trip in the 2017 Chrysler Pacifica long-term test minivan we'd pick up in Denver from our colleagues.

-From there, we'd head west to Reno to collect a trove of old-car parts: two doors, a gas tank, and most importantly for the minivan, an engine in a crate.
+From there, we'd head west to Reno, Nevada, to collect a trove of old-car parts: two doors, a gas tank, and most importantly for the minivan, an engine in a crate.

-But it was not to be: bad weather, a series of three cancelled flights spread over two airline terminals in one long day, followed by a two-day delay in travel, all meant we had to truncate the trip.
+But it was not to be.
+Bad weather, a series of three cancelled flights spread over two airline terminals in one long day, followed by a two-day delay in travel, all meant we had to truncate the trip.

 2017 Chrysler Pacifica long-term road test, route for 2,100-mile road trip, June 2017Enlarge Photo